ductsoup/Yun-ModbusTK-Example/README.md

 3. Upload and run the example sketch

 ##Usage
 Once installed, the modbus_tcp_slave.py script is configured and launched from the Arduino sketch.
 This example uses only Holding Register (float).
-Other encodings can be implemented by modifying the Python script.
+Other encodings can easily be implemented with minor modifications to the Python script.

 ##Performance